jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 Feel free to skip this section if you're already familiar with EtherCAT.

-If not, here's a high level overview of [EtherCAT](https://www.ethercat.org/default.htm):
+If you're new to [EtherCAT](https://www.ethercat.org/default.htm), here's a quick high level
+overview:

 - It is a very widely supported and used industrial communication protocol pioneered and standardised by [Beckhoff](https://www.beckhoff.com).
-- It uses the Ethernet physical layer (i.e. cables and connectors) for good compatibility, but uses its own packet structure to cater to EtherCAT's needs around latency and topology.
+- It uses the Ethernet physical layer (i.e. cables and connectors) for good compatibility, but uses its own packet structure on top of Ethernet II frames to cater to EtherCAT's needs around latency and topology.
 - It is designed for realtime systems with cycle times into the microseconds if desired
 - There is one controller ("master" in EtherCAT terminology)
-- Many devices ("slaves") are connected in a long chain, so have at least two ports: input and output.
+- One or more devices ("slaves") are connected in a long chain, so have at least two ports: input and output.
-  - A quick aside: EtherCAT is really a tree topology, traversed in a well defined order, but is most often deployed in a chain.
-"Fork" or "star" nodes will have 3 or 4 ports respectively.
 - EtherCAT packets are sent along the entire chain in a fixed traversal order, then sent all the way back to the controller, allowing devices to read and write data to packets addressed to them.
 - Packets are read/written during their transit through each device meaning latencies are in the low